 In 2021, Adobe’s financial report for the third quarter of the year stated that Creative Cloud revenue had increased 21 percent compared to the same period the previous year.
 In terms of money, this amounted to $2.37 billion in revenue.
 That’s a great example of a successful SaaS cloud migration.

 Some other previously strictly dedicated software products are now available online for a monthly subscription.
 Look at Microsoft’s Office 365 and Kronos.
 A number of other popular services chose a SaaS model right from the beginning, such as GoSchedule, Twilio, and Shopify.
 The reasons are clear.
+We discussed them in our article on SaaS app development.

 Although the Adobe scenario is pretty inspiring, moving from on-premise to SaaS isn’t that sweet.
 It often entails a lot of technological challenges.
 That's why it's crucial to address an experienced software engineering company that provides SaaS software migration services.
 In this article, we outline how Yalantis deals with migration to a SaaS business model, describing our experience and sharing valuable tips and recommendations on how to migrate to SaaS properly.